Art By Machinery

 C'mon People (We're Making it Now)

 There are plenty of 'real' instruments on display, along with the programmed stuff, including an all-too brief Hammond part by Chuck Leavell on You On My Mind In My Sleep.
-Ashcroft plays Mellotron on two tracks: Slow Was My Heart is a balladic number with a little 'Tron flute near the beginning, though I can't tell whether the strings later in the song are real or 'Tron.
-Everybody is another mid-paced effort, and this time the strings are definitely 'Tron-produced, along with some more flutes.
+Ashcroft plays Mellotron on two tracks: Slow Was My Heart is a balladic number with a little Mellotron flute near the beginning, though I can't tell whether the strings later in the song are real or Mellotronic.
+Everybody is another mid-paced effort and this time the strings are definitely Mellotron-produced, along with some more flutes (spot the key-click at the end of the track).
 Like the rest of the album, the Mellotron parts are decidedly average without actually being bad, so I find it difficult to recommend this on any grounds, really, unless you're a Verve fan, in which case you've probably got it already.

 See: The Verve